northbrookjs/northbrook/README.md

     "package1", // can be used to manage projects as a monorepo!
     "nested/package2", // but I only need it for a single directory!
-    "." // manage the root dir, if you don't need monorepo capabilities ],
+    "." // manage the root dir, if you don't need monorepo capabilities "packages/**" // special ** will load all directories inside containing a package.json file ],
   "plugins": [ // array of plugins to be used
    // names are to be either NPM require()-able name